nguyenkhiem7789/DotLoadingView/README.md

 # How to use it?

-To use same a View:
+To use as a View:

 	<com.nguyen.dotloading.DotLoadingView
 		android:layout_width="match_parent"